tourhunter-com/yii2-dev-updater/README.md

 # yii2-dev-updater

-Yii2 component to simplify composer and migrations updates
+Yii2 component to simplify composer and migrations updates.

 It helps to track the presence of changes in migrations and composer packages after new commits in git, and allows to trigger updates with just one click in browser.

 The repository is a part of the [TourHunter Organization](https://github.com/tourhunter-com).

-## Code of Conduct

 This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Contributing